ianstormtaylor/slate/docs/walkthroughs/saving-to-a-database.md

 Now you should be able to save changes across refreshes!

 However, if you inspect the change handler, you'll notice that it's actually saving the Local Storage value on _every_ change to the editor, even when only the selection changes!
 This is because `onChange` is called for _every_ change.
 For Local Storage this doesn't really matter, but if you're saving things to a database via HTTP request this would result in a lot of unnecessary requests.

-Instead of using `onChange`, Slate's editor also accepts an `onDocumentChange` convenience handler that you can use to isolate saving logic to only happen when the document itself has changed, like so:
+You can fix this by checking against the previous `document` value.

 ```js
 const initialContent = (